brancz/kube-rbac-proxy/README.md

  - `resourceAttributes` will set the given fields while sending the SAR to the kube-apiserver, while the keeping the `verb` and `user` based on the HTTP request
  - `rewrites` allows retrieving certain parameters from the incoming HTTP request and use them in the fields of `resourceAttributes` if these take the form of `{{ .Value }}`, thus allowing parametrization of the SAR sent to the kube-apiserver

+If `insecurePassthrough` is not set to true, the information from the HTTP request addressing the proxy for rewrites will be removed.

 ### How to update Go dependencies